 Easy Ways to Detect Air Leaks

 Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+When you ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
 Air leaks around your home are one of many ways your home may be losing efficiency.

-The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to find, but air leakage can also originate in less obvious spaces around your home.
+The most frequent leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to spot, but air leakage can also come from less obvious spaces in your home.
 Use the suggestions below to complete your own energy assessment.

 Inside your home

-First, you’ll want to check your windows and doors.
-If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and likely wasting energy and money, as well.
+First, you’ll want to inspect your windows and doors.
+If they shake easily or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, search your home for cracks and gaps in the following areas: